 - Bug in the Windows Update

-- You’ve used a tweaking app, and unfortunately, it removed registry supporting Recycle bin icon.
+- You’ve used a tweaking app, and unfortunately, it removed the registry supporting Recycle bin icon.

 Whatever the reason, by following the steps below, you can easily recover the Recycle Bin icon back to your Windows 10 desktop.

 How to restore the Recycle Bin icon in Windows 10

 1. Launch the Settings app.
 Use WIN + I keyboard combo or click on the Settings icon available on the Windows 10 taskbar.